Messerschmitt Bf 110 operational history: Daylight operations

 On 22 February, six Bf 110s were lost for two kills against B-17s, while on 6 March, five Bf 110s were lost and one damaged out of nine machines committed.
 By April 1944, the Oberkommando der Luftwaffe had hoped to convert the Bf 110 Geschwader to the Me 410.
 However, after the Me 410 suffered equally high casualty rates, the conversion was delayed.
 The Bf 110 was considered to be obsolete and phased out of production accordingly.
 However, while crews found the Me 410 faster in "raw speed", they found it even less agile than the Bf 110 and very difficult to bail out of.
 The only other replacement type was the Dornier Do 335, which existed in the form of only a few airworthy prototypes at the time, still undergoing test flight programs.
 On 2 April 1944, the Bf 110 achieved one of its final successful engagements.
 A force of 62 attacked a mixed bomber stream of B-17 and B-24s with R4M rockets, destroying five B-17s and three B-24s, as well as a single P-38 Lightning.
 Losses were eight Bf 110s.
 On 9 April, ZG 76 committed 77 to an USAAF raid on Berlin.
 USAAF P-51 Mustangs had now appeared, and were able to escort the Allied bombers to and from the target.
 The Bf 110 force lost 23 of the 77 machines.
 It never flew another mission in this capacity.
 The losses had "marked the beginning of the end of the Bf 110 Zerstörer as a first-line weapon in the RLV".
 The Zerstörer was only to fly as a day fighter against unescorted formations.
-This would be rare throughout the remainder of the war.
+This would be rare throughout the remainder of the war.Smith and Kay 1972, pp. 503-504.